A message can be classified as 2 types:

 A standard SMS message has a maximum of 160 characters.
 Longer messages are definitely possible, however please be aware that exceeding 160 characters will constitute a ‘second’ message.
 The end user will see this as 1 long message on their handset.

 When a message is longer than 160 characters, this is referred to as a multi-part message as it contains multiple messages (or multiple-parts).
 The total SMS limit then becomes 153 characters per ‘part’ as the 7 characters are used up by invisible headers and footers which denote which part of the message is being sent (i.e. Part 1 of 2).
-For example: If a message is longer than 6 message parts, it will be truncated (see below):
+For example: If a message is longer than 6 message parts, it will be truncated as outlined below:

 Standard English Characters: